yaramohajerani/Probabilistic_Bayesian_Modeling/README.md

-# Stan_Bayesian_Modeling
+# Probabilistic_Bayesian_Modeling
-Bayesian Modeling Scripts in Python using Stan
+Bayesian Modeling Scripts in Python using Stan and Edward

 Note compiled Stan files (`.pkl`) are ignored by git so if you clone this repository you have to compile the models in